PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 # Description

 Google Pay is a fast and secured one-click payment method.
-Using Google Pay, the buyer can pay using:
+Using Google Pay, the customer can pay using:

 1) Tokenized card.
 In this case, when you click on the G-Pay button, a token is generated, then token must be passed to the Auth method.
 And that is all.